-Learn how to implement a growth mindset in your classroom
+Learn how to implement a growth mindset

-“What I love about the concept of a growth mindset is that it’s something you can implement into your classroom without making huge curricular changes,” Crowley says.
+“What I love about the concept of a growth mindset is that it’s something you can implement into your teaching without making huge curricular changes,” Crowley says.
 She notes that you can simply blend it into the language you use to talk to your students.
 But there are also some approaches that can help you design your lessons in ways that leverage the tenets of a growth mindset.

 Crowley highlights the following four strategies:

 - Praise the process, not just the result.

 - Establish a culture that promotes effort, learning and resilience.